SESYNC-ci/online-data-with-R-lesson/docs/_slides/rdbms.md

 advance the query parameter `pageNumber` by one.
 The query will retrieve 100 records, starting with `pageNumber * pageSize`.

 We use some `tidyr` and `dplyr` manipulations to extract the ID number, name, and the amount of sugar from each of the foods in the page of results returned by the query.
 The series of `unnest_longer()` and `unnest_wider()` functions turns the nested list into a data frame by successively converting lists into columns in the data frame.
-This long manipulation is necessary because R does not easily handle the nested list structures that APIs return.
+This manipulation is necessary because R does not easily handle the nested list structures that APIs return.
 If we were using a specialized API R package, typically it would handle this data wrangling for us.
-After converting the list to a data frame, we use `filter` to retain only the rows where the `nutrientName` contains the substring `'Sugars, total'` and then select the three columns we want to keep: the numerical ID of the food, its full name, and its sugar content.
+After converting the list to a data frame, we use `filter` to retain only the rows where the `nutrientName` contains the substring `'Sugars, total'` and then `select` the three columns we want to keep: the numerical ID of the food, its full name, and its sugar content.
 Finally the 100-row data frame is assigned to the object `values`.
 {:.notes}